pannous/jeannie-webclient/README.md

 Optionally:

+ * To make calls skype is necessary (your browser has to support [skype URLs](https://support.skype.com/en/faq/FA12243/how-do-i-enable-skype-click-to-call-in-chrome)) and your contact needs to have a telephon number associated (in google contacts).
+Coming soon: SIP!
  * Text to speech only works on our domain.
 You can create your own avatar on [sitepal](http://sitepal.com/).
- * To make calls skype is necessary (your browser has to support [skype URLs](https://support.skype.com/en/faq/FA12243/how-do-i-enable-skype-click-to-call-in-chrome)) and your contact needs to have a telephon number associated (in google contacts).
  * Set your own clientId and apiKey under app/js/googlehandling.js